prasannavl/icomponent/README.md

 - Provide a full fledged minimal component abstraction with full render control, as stated in the project description.
 - JavaScript ecosystem today is huge with new and innovative ways of rendering popping in and out everyday.
 Even though `icomponent` has a core goal to stand on it's own, it's flexibility and minimal abstraction makes it ideal to be able to mix and match renderers, and use `hyperhtml`, `lit-html`, `React`, `Vue`, `Mithril`, `Inferno`, `CycleJs` etc side-by-side, package each of them as individual isolated and standards compliant web components in the same project, without worrying about one affecting the other.
 - Do all of the above at no extra cost of performance, or cognitive overhead.
-- While you can do this right away by providing your own `render` logic, I'd like to consider maintaining components like `LitIComponent`, `HyperIComponent`, `ReactIComponent` as supported components in the future, under the same project for a more seamless experience.
+- While you can do this right away by providing your own `render` logic, and there are some supported adaptors mentioned above, I'd like to add more, as time permits under the same project for a more seamless experience.

 <!-- ##### -->